 Is your book club looking for its next selection?
-Groups throughout the Midwest have enjoyed Abercrombie Trail, Pomme de Terre and BIRDIE.
-Book group discussion questions are available.
-More than fifty book clubs across the region have invited me to visit when my books are discussed.
-What fun!
-Contact me if you are interested in having me visit your group.
-If my schedule allows, I will make every effort to join you.
-If distance makes travel impractical, a virtual Skype visit might be arranged.
-I look forward to hearing from you.
-If your book club reads one of my books, send me a photo by email of your group and I’ll post it on my website!
+Consider choosing one of my titles.
+Contact me if you are interested in having me visit your group either in person or Skype.
+If your book club reads one of my books, send me a photo by email of your group and I'll post it on my website!~ Candace

 COMMENTS from Readers:

 “Please convey my sincere thanks to Candace for a delightful evening with our book group.
 We thoroughly enjoyed it.
 The presentation was well done but still welcomed questions and discussion.
 Many have said they are going to read more of her books now, and we’ll be looking for new ones from her.
 She was a hit!!”

 “Candace Simar was at our book group meeting last week.
 We all enjoyed her so much.
 She was actually with us at the same time her Common Grounds spot was on TV (See Farm Girls on Lakeland TV), so we all watched it together.
 It was a great evening.
 She has so much knowledge to share, and her childhood on a dairy farm is soooo similar to my own.
 I feel like she could have been a ‘neighbor girl down the road!'” ~ Kathy Soukup

 “Hi Candace, I bought your three books at the Park Rapids Talking Stick Release party.
 Just wanted to tell you how much I enjoyed all three.
 I started reading, didn’t want to put them down and was sorry went the saga was over.